PUT-JUG/proj-mp/src/Topic 4 - SLAM.md

 > **_IMPORTANT:_** Before proceeding further, start to download the [docker image](https://drive.google.com/file/d/1ug5cWpce5J-Ykewo_XonlAZYNBIe4dXT/view?usp=sharing).
 Another download [link](https://drive.google.com/drive/folders/1w9ISpmY3-1vHqCzqV1Pk-ZBVnmeVeDNg?usp=sharing) (download the folder).

 ## ORB-SLAM3
 [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) is the first real-time SLAM library able to perform Visual, Visual-Inertial and Multi-Map SLAM with monocular, stereo and RGB-D cameras, using pin-hole and fisheye lens models.
 It is based on detecting the ORB features on an image, matching the features by the descriptors and final optimization.
 It is a third version of an ORB-SLAM system.
-A very brief changelog of versions:

-- 2015, ORB-SLAM - monocular version
-- 2017, ORB-SLAM2 - monocular, stereo vision, RGB-D versions
-- 2020, ORB-SLAM3 - monocular, stereo vision, RGB-D versions, with or without IMU measurements.
-Combining multiple maps for a full world map building.

 ORB-SLAM3 system consist of three threads: